 The terms of the stock option plan provide further details on the granting and settlement of stock options, the issue of Company shares from the Conditional Capital 2016-III and the administration of the SOP.
 For more information, please refer to the corresponding resolution of the Annual General Meeting on June 2, 2016 (Agenda Item 9).

-Termination of Management Board Empoyemnt Contracts / Change of Control
+Payment upon Termination of Management Board Empoyement Contracts / Change of Control

-If a Management Board member’s employment contract terminates due to the member’s death, the member’s spouse or life partner is entitled to the fixed monthly salary for the month of death and the 12 months thereafter.
-In the event of a change of control, Management Board members are entitled to exercise their extraordinary right to terminate their employment contracts and receive any outstanding fixed salary for the remainder of the agreed contract period.
-Moreover, in such a case, all stock options and performance shares granted will become vested immediately and can be exercised after the expiration of the statutory vesting periods.
-A change of control has occurred when (i) MorphoSys transfers assets or a substantial portion of its assets to unaffiliated third parties, (ii) MorphoSys merges with an unaffiliated company or (iii) a shareholder or third party holds 30 % or more of MorphoSys’s voting rights.
+If a Management Board member’s service contract terminates due to the member’s death, the member’s spouse or life partner is entitled to the fixed monthly salary for the month of death and the 12 months thereafter.
+In the event of a change of control, Management Board members are entitled to exercise their extraordinary right to terminate their employment contracts and demand the fixed salary and annual bonus still outstanding until the end of the service contract, however at least 200% of the fixed yearly gross salary and annual bonus.
+Moreover, in such a case, all stock options and performance shares granted will become vested immediately and can be exercised after the expiration of the statutory vesting periods or blackout periods.
+A change of control has occurred when (i) MorphoSys transfers assets or a substantial portion of its assets to unaffiliated third parties, (ii) MorphoSys merges with an unaffiliated company, (iii) MorphoSys AG as dominated company becomes party to an agreement pursuant to Section 291 of the German Stock Corporation Act or MorphoSys is integrated in accordance with Section 319 of the German Stock Corporation Act, or (iv) a shareholder or third party holds 30% or more of MorphoSys’s voting rights.

 CHANGE IN THE COMPOSITION OF THE MANAGEMENT BOARD